TESTAMENTARY FORMALITIES

 - Most of the States disallow a legacy in favour of a witness, but the Will remains valid.
 This applies to witnesses who had an interest at the time of execution of the Will.

-- In 2008 the Uniform Probate Code was amended to allow for the validity of a Will that was not witnessed but was acknowledged by the testator before a notary public or other individual authorised by law to take acknowledgements.
+- In 2008 the Uniform Probate Code was amended to allow for the validity of a Will that was not witnessed but was acknowledged by the testator before a notary public or other individual authorized by law to take acknowledgments.

 Canada

-The section 4 Succession Law Reform Act 1990 of Ontario, last amended 2009 stipulates:
+Section 4 of the Succession Law Reform Act 1990 of Ontario, last amended 2009 stipulates:

-- at its end it is signed by the testator or by some other person in his presence and by his or her direction;
+a. at its end, it is signed by the testator or by some other person in his presence and by his or her direction;

-- two or more of the attesting witnesses subscribe the Will in the presence of the testator.
+c. two or more of the attesting witnesses subscribe the Will in the presence of the testator."

 Ireland